keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 has reached a maximum of `10`.

-Now if the load of the application is high enough, we will be able to see the automatic scalling of our application:
+Now if the load of the application is high enough, we will be able to see the automatic scaling of our application:

 ```shell
 $ kubectl describe  horizontalpodautoscalers.autoscaling -n podtato-kubectl podtato-hpa